THE MING HSIEH DEPARTMENT OF ELECTRICAL & COMPUTER ENGINEERING

 In particular, it is a vital part of every industry, from biomedical engineering and health applications to telecommunications, aerospace, and information technology.

 Our students can get involved in research, internships, and student organizations related to their major.
 Hear from some current Viterbi students about their experiences.

 “I got involved with the Institute of Electrical and Electronics Engineers (IEEE) my first year and I love it!
-Not only do I get to network with industry representatives in EE but I'm also an officer in IEEE, running our social media.”Cami AmeinElectrical & Computer Engineering '21
+Not only do I get to network with industry representatives in ECE, but I'm also an officer in IEEE, running our social media.”Cami AmeinElectrical & Computer Engineering '21

 “I'm an Undergraduate Researcher in the Armani Research Lab on campus where I conduct optics and materials research and development.
 Last summer I worked at Sandia National Laboratories, so I'm enjoying seeing the differences between industry and research!”Arynn GallegosElectrical & Computer Engineering '20

-“I've gained more EE experience through research, internships, and competitions!
+“I've gained more ECE experience through research, internships, and competitions!
 I participated in a Boeing Design Challenge with my team of engineers from different fields and universities to design an interior of a Boeing-777X (we won!).”Beatriz SousaElectrical & Computer Engineering '20

 Listen while you scroll!

 Check out all of our podcast episodes related to Electrical & Computer Engineering.
 Whether it’s Dr. Narayanan talking about his research through the Signal Analysis and Interpretation Laboratory (SAIL) or the members of Solar Car discussing prototyping solar cells, this playlist was made for you.